Skip to Main Content

 We collaborate with renowned theatre companies, actors and creatives to capture live performances in stunning quality and bring you insights from behind the scenes; we curate the very best productions from over 50 of the world’s leading arts organisations; and we commission educational resources from leading practitioners and academics.

-Ebscohost Research Databases Ebscohost provides access to a variety of academic databases which each hold thousands of full-text, peer-reviewed journal articles.
+Ebscohost Research Databases This link opens in a new window Ebscohost provides access to a variety of academic databases which each hold thousands of full-text, peer-reviewed journal articles.
 An excellent source of reliable information for student research projects.

-Explora Secondary Designed for high school students, students can look up articles and facts for research papers, class projects, or homework from the world’s leading magazines and reference materials.
+Explora Secondary This link opens in a new windowDesigned for high school students, students can look up articles and facts for research papers, class projects, or homework from the world’s leading magazines and reference materials.

-Funk & Wagnalls New Encyclopedia Provides over 25,000 encyclopedic entries.
+Funk & Wagnalls New Encyclopedia This link opens in a new windowProvides over 25,000 encyclopedic entries.
 Searchable by subject or keywords within the entry.
 Perfect for homework help and research.

-Newspaper Source Newspaper Source provides cover-to-cover full text for more than 40 national (U.S.) and international newspapers.
+Newspaper Source This link opens in a new windowNewspaper Source provides cover-to-cover full text for more than 40 national (U.S.) and international newspapers.
 The database also contains selective full text for more than 330 regional (U.S.) newspapers.

 Topics covered include diseases, drugs, alcohol, nutrition, mental health, suicide, bullying, and more.